TimBolhoeves/bestelapp/README.md

 # About
-This is a small and simple application made for De Boer Group, to order food on certain days.__
+This is a small and simple application made for De Boer Group, to order food on certain days. <br>
 This project was essentialy just training for me to grasp more of the Django framework.

 ## Setup